-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Danielle Medina, a student assistant in the International Guitar Research Archives (IGRA).
 Danielle is a junior majoring in Communications.

 California State University of Northridge (CSUN), a very diverse university, developed some of the very first ethnic studies courses in the nation and has the one of the largest ethnic studies programs in the CSU system.
 Although many students and faculty today appreciate the required cross-cultural classes, they may not understand how difficult it was to get to where we are today.

 In the 1960s students began to express their concerns through protest and activism to campus officials and the community.
 These movements are documented by John Broesamle's Suddenly A Giant: A History of CSUN, which describes the extensive work students did to organize, create proposals, and articulate their demands for changes to the curriculum.
 For example, students questioned the closed-door policy of the Faculty Senate, and demanded to be present and informed of decisions being made about student concerns.